Please register or login to continue

 He paused and had continued, 'It appears to me that the murderer had a reasonable route of escape, if you look at the composition of these narrow streets that I am not acquainted with, and the structures of these buildings'.

-'Indeed so my good fellow and the junction provided of Whitworth Street West and Oxford Street allows that plausible escape.
+'Indeed my good fellow and the junction provided of Whitworth Street West and Oxford Street allows that plausible escape.
 The street also runs from Dantzic Street to the junction of Cross Street and Market Street.
 Therefore, the criminal in his haste had scurried through these streets, but we are not positively certain that the criminal escaped on foot nor escaped on carriage'.

 'Do you believe he had assistance?'